 A gateway in a KubeSphere project is an NGINX Ingress controller.
 KubeSphere has a built‑in configuration for HTTP load balancing, called Routes.
 A Route defines rules for external connections to Services within a cluster.
 Users who need to provide external access to their Services create a Route resource that defines rules, including the URI path, backing service name, and other information.

-This tutorial demonstrates how to set a gateway in KubeSphere for the external access to Services and Routes.
+This tutorial demonstrates how to enable a project gateway on KubeSphere for external access to Services and Routes.

-You need to create a workspace, a project and an account (
+You need to create a workspace, a project and a user (

 project-admin).
-The account must be invited to the project with the role of
+The user must be invited to the project with the role of

 admin at the project level.
-For more information, see Create Workspaces, Projects, Accounts and Roles.
+For more information, see Create Workspaces, Projects, Users and Roles.

 Log in to the KubeSphere web console as

 project-adminand go to your project.
-In Project Settings from the navigation bar, select Advanced Settings and click Set Gateway.
+In Project Settings from the navigation bar, click Gateway Settings.

 NodePort: You can access Services with corresponding node ports through the gateway.